 32 CFR 989, "Environmental Impact Analysis Process," or EIAP, is the DAF's implementation tool for the National Environmental Policy Act (NEPA).
-EIAP provides the DAF with a framework on how to comply with NEPA and the CEQ Regulations for Implementing the Procedural Provisions of NEPA (40 CFR Parts 1500-1508, referred to as the CEQ Regulations).
+EIAP provides the DAF with a framework on how to comply with NEPA and CEQ guidance.
 Additionally, for air quality (according to 32 CFR 989.30), all EIAP documents must address the Clean Air Act (CAA) Conformity Rules requirements.